1994 Dallas Cowboys season: Week 14 at. Philadelphia Eagles

 After a 7–2 start the Eagles were in free fall at 7–5 and lost again, this time at Veterans Stadium.
 The Eagles clawed to within 24–19 but Randall Cunningham was intercepted by Darren Woodson at the Cowboys 6 and Woodson finished a 31–19 Cowboys win.

 Week 15 vs. Cleveland Browns

 The Cowboys lost any realistic chance at the top seed in the NFC while the Browns closed in on the playoffs in a 19–14 Cleveland win, picking off Aikman twice and adding two Cowboys fumbles.
 It began a six-game winning streak against the Cowboys by head coach Bill Belichick.

 Week 16 at New Orleans Saints

 Dallas secured a playoff bye in a 24–16 win at the Superdome despite two more Aikman interceptions.
 Jim Everett of the Saints was worse with three picks and the two teams combined for just 517 yards of offense.
+One of Aikman's interceptions was by Darion Conner, who was notably chased down by rookie offensive lineman Larry Allen.